 Student Programs, Awards and Competitions

-Minnesota Competitions and Programs
+Minnesota Programs and Competitions

-the Mn-STEM website and listed in the Reach for the Stars Catalog of Programs and Activities.
+Many competitions, out-of-school programs and field trip opportunities are listed in the Reach for the Stars Catalog of Programs and Activities.

 Jim Wood, Science Assessment Specialist

 Frameworks for MN Science and Mathematics Standards a.k.a.
 STEM Teacher Center

 Get – STEM Connections between schools and businesses